 (Dr. Syme DVM)

 Establish Regular Feeding Times

 After removing all of their other food, serve them a small amount of the Nourished Pet Raw Food on a warmed (never hot) plate.
 If your cat willingly eats the new raw food then the transition is complete.
 Yahoo!
 Continue to feed them only small amounts gradually increasing and keep your eye on their stool to make sure they are normal and firm.
 Raw prey is their natural diet and should fully agree with them.
-If your cat does not eat the food then a gradual transition will be necessary.
-Never switch a sick animal’s food without the consent of a veterinarian.
+If your cat does NOT eat the food then a gradual transition will be necessary.
+Never switch a sick animal’s food without the consent of a veterinarian with significant nutritional training.

 If you have multiple cats it’s important that each cat eats its portion of food since they are no longer "free" feeding.
 Give your cat a limited amount of time (15-30 min) to eat its meal.
 Your finicky cat will learn to eat its meals when served.
 This is essential when you make the switch to fresh raw food.
 However, make sure your cat does continue to eat.
 A “tough love” approach will not work with cats and can be risky to their health.
 Be sure your cat is eating each day; a small amount of food twice a day will typically be sufficient to prevent serious issues during transitioning.
 Our older cat will eat a small amount and walk away for a short while (sometimes to use her cat box) and then she returns to eating.
 We give her plenty of time to finish.
 You will know your cats behavior best.